wildmountainfarms/solarthing-docs/docs/source/rover/config.rst

 Rover Configuration
 ===================

-Documentation for configuring SolarThing to monitor.
+Documentation for configuring SolarThing to monitor a Renogy Rover (or supported product).

 First, run these commands: